Patricryser/Project-determining-weather-types/README.md

 # Scientific Question / Hypothesis
 What are the daily atmospheric circulation regimes for North America?
 Do they match the Weather Types found by N. Vigaud and A.W.
 Robertson, 2018?
+They should match, if we choose months between October and March as stated in the paper.

 We use in our case geopotential height anomalies as climate predictor.